Iampegassi/s5630014_software_Engineering/README.md

 The training loop uses a batch size of 16, with a 70-30 split for training and validation.
 Running for 10 epochs, it employs PyTorch's multi-layer perceptron, utilizing `train_mlp` and `val_mlp` functions for training and validation.
 The code logs loss, accuracy, and implements early stopping based on validation accuracy.
 Checkpoints are saved at a specified frequency, and input reshaping is performed for each batch.
 Loss and accuracy metrics are recorded using Tensorboard's 'Summary Writer'.

-Results show that during training, the validation accuracy reached a maximum of approximately 46% after 10 epochs, and the corresponding validation loss was around 2.26.
-However, the accuracy did not improve further.
-The training process was completed, and the best model state was saved.
+Results show that during training, the validation accuracy reached a maximum of 57% after 10 epochs, and the corresponding validation loss was 1.89%.
+However, the accuracy did not improve further so the best model using this network was not saved.

 ![CNN (3)](https://github.com/Iampegassi/s5630014_software_Engineering/assets/149077212/fc18ecea-0fbf-4ca5-af87-835c3f428858)